Enhanced sampling methods for molecular dynamics simulations: Introduction

 New algorithms are constantly proposed to increase exploration, and/or reduce the variance of the estimates on the conformational landscape.
 These usually combine several of the original strategies in advantageous ways.
 However, it is often difficult to compare these schemes, or even to simply understand their similarities and differences, due to the proliferation of acronyms, and the use of inhomogeneous and diverse notation schemes.
 One of the main aims of this review is to thus list and describe the basic methods that are based on leveraging a single statistical or physical principle, using a unified framework to orient the MD simulation practitioner in the forest of available schemes.

 With this in mind, we find useful to summarize the scope of this review.

-\begin{itemize} \item We focus on methods of interest to chemical and biological systems, soft matter systems, and other molecular systems amenable to molecular dynamics simulations. \item We describe methods for accelerated sampling of a given probability distribution at equilibrium.
-We do not review purely exploratory methods that cannot be used to recover equilibrium statistics. \item We do not describe methods that are mainly used to characterize kinetic rates, though several methods we mention also enable the recovery of kinetic properties.
-See instead~\cite{BRUCE20181,doi:10.1146/annurev-physchem-042018-052340,Dickson:2017:1568-0266:2626,10.1021/acs.biochem.8b00977,https://doi.org/10.1002/wcms.1455,Kieninger2020} for reviews of methods for that purpose. \item We do not exhaustively review path sampling algorithms, though some of the pathway-based methods that allow to recover statistical ensembles are mentioned.
-See instead~\cite{DellagoBolhuis,CHONG201788,Peters2017,Elber2020} for reviews of methods for finding and sampling pathways linking states. \item We do not review methods that aim to extract \hyperlink{ref:CV} {collective variable}s from simulations.
-See instead~\cite{WANG2020139,doi:10.1080/00268976.2020.1737742,doi:10.1021/acs.jctc.0c00355} for recent reviews of the topic.
+\begin{itemize} \item We focus on methods of interest to chemical and biological systems, soft matter systems, and other molecular systems amenable to molecular dynamics simulations. \item We describe methods for accelerated sampling of a given probability \hyperlink{ref:Distribution} {distribution} at equilibrium.
+We do not review purely exploratory methods that cannot be used to recover equilibrium statistics. \item We do not describe methods that are mainly used to characterize kinetic rates.
+See instead Refs~\cite{BRUCE20181,doi:10.1146/annurev-physchem-042018-052340,Dickson:2017:1568-0266:2626,10.1021/acs.biochem.8b00977,https://doi.org/10.1002/wcms.1455,Kieninger2020} for reviews of methods to estimate kinetics from enhanced sampling schemes. \item We do not exhaustively review path sampling algorithms, though some of the pathway-based methods that allow to recover statistical ensembles are mentioned.
+See instead Refs~\cite{DellagoBolhuis,CHONG201788,Peters2017,Elber2020} for reviews of methods for finding and sampling pathways linking states. \item We do not review methods that aim to extract \hyperlink{ref:CV} {collective variable}s from simulations.
+See instead Refs~\cite{WANG2020139,doi:10.1080/00268976.2020.1737742,doi:10.1021/acs.jctc.0c00355} for recent reviews of the topic.
 When relevant, we assume that any necessary collective variables are already known and specified. \end{itemize}

 Given the large scope of this project, the current version of this review is necessarily incomplete.
 Because of LiveCoMS' unique updating process, we look forward to including reader suggestions and contributions in later versions of this perpetually updated review.
 Such updates will include major methods that were unintentionally missed, better ways to explain methods, combinations of methods that escaped our notice, or additional ways or organizing and structuring the classification of theoretical ideas presented here.
 We encourage contributors to post their suggestions for improvements as issues on the GitHub repository at \url{https://github.com/jhenin/Methods-for-enhanced-sampling-and-free-energy-calculations}.